Burlington Bertie: Later renditions

 Betty Grable in the part of vaudevillian Myrtle McKinley Burt performed the song in the musical film Mother Wore Tights (1947).

 Julie Andrews, also dressed in male attire, gave another rendition of the song in the film Star!
 (1968).

 It was sung on episode 201 of The Muppet Show by a custom Bertie Muppet performed by Jerry Nelson.

 It was referenced in the song "My Town" by the Canadian band Glass Tiger.

 At the Royal Variety Performance in 1981, it was performed in the customary male evening dress by Anita Harris, who brought the house down with the line "I've just had a banana with Lady Diana" in the Buckingham Palace verse of the song.
 Although the Diana in the original version was probably Lady Diana Cooper, Prince Charles had married Lady Diana Spencer earlier in the year.

 Dame Patricia Routledge performed an abridged version of the song and dance routine at the conclusion of episode six of the first series of Hetty Wainthropp Investigates.
 It was revealed, earlier in the episode, that the character had performed music hall routines in her youth, one being Burlington Bertie.

-The two songs about Burlington Bertie are both predecessors of Irving Berlin's song "A Couple of Swells".
-In all three songs, a woman dressed in a ragged form of male finery brags about how well connected in society "he" is, while clearly demonstrating an actual state of poverty.